50 Ways to Lose Weight Without a Lick of Exercise

 Don’t get sucked in by “health halos”

-When given snacks labeled as “low fat” or “all natural,” people ate far more than when the snacks weren’t touted as healthy, according to a study done by the Cornell Food and Brand Lab.
-Overeating is brought on by the “health halo” effect, by which people assume that because something is labeled as healthy, they can eat as much of it as they like.
+When given snacks labelled as “low fat” or “all natural,” people ate far more than when the snacks weren’t touted as healthy, according to a study done by the Cornell Food and Brand Lab.
+Overeating is brought on by the “health halo” effect, by which people assume that because something is labelled as healthy, they can eat as much of it as they like.
 Unfortunately, many of these so-called health foods aren’t any better for you than the regular varieties (and often cost more!).

 Eat in silence

 Taste, smell, and sight are all considered hugely important when it comes to eating, but another sense could be making a difference in whether or not you overeat, according to a study done by Brigham Young University.
-“Sound is typically labeled as the forgotten food sense,” explained Ryan Elder, PhD, an assistant professor of marketing at BYU’s Marriott School of Management and co-author of the paper.
+“Sound is typically labelled as the forgotten food sense,” explained Ryan Elder, PhD, an assistant professor of marketing at BYU’s Marriott School of Management and co-author of the paper.
 “When you mask the sound of consumption, like when you watch TV while eating, you take away one of those senses, and it may cause you to eat more than you would normally.
 The effects many not seem huge but over the course of a week, month, or year, it could really add up.”
 His advice?
 Turn off the TV, radio, music, and other noise, and focus on the melodic tones of crunching, slurping, and satisfied sighs.

 Eating a hearty breakfast high in protein has been linked in numerous studies to weight loss and a lower BMI, yet so many dieters try to cut out the “most important meal of the day” to save calories.
 This strategy can backfire later in the day when extreme hunger prompts you to eat everything in sight.
-It’s no accident that nearly 100 per cent of people on the National Weight Loss Registry—a database of Americans who’ve lost at least 40 pounds and kept it off for a year or more—report eating breakfast every day.

 Cook at home